diogro/expressionVariance-manuscript/main.md

 However, gene expression variance can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts], can drive phenotypic variation [@Hansen2021-zo], and the genetic architecture of variance itself can evolve [@Bruijning2020-bf].
 This suggests that studying gene expression variance as a bona fide trait, its genetic architecture, and the evolutionary mechanisms shaping and maintaining gene-specific patterns of variance has the potential to further our understanding of complex traits and disease [@Li2010-qs; @Mar2011-dr; @Hagai2018-fu].

-Variability is ubiquitous in nature and is, alongside robustness, a fundamental feature of most complex systems.
+Variability is ubiquitous in nature and is, alongside its counterpart, robustness, a fundamental feature of most complex systems.
-But, at the same time, the degree of variability seems to differ between genes [@De_Jong2019-po] suggesting that it might be associated with biological function and therefore be constrained by selection.
+But, at the same time, the degree of variability seems to differ between genes [@De_Jong2019-po] suggesting that it might be associated with biological function and therefore be shaped by selection.
 From a mechanistic perspective, several competing forces act to shape transcriptional variance [@Houle1998-mj; @Bruijning2020-bf], and the outcome of the interaction between these processes is still poorly understood [@Hansen2011-es].
 For example, we expect the influx of new mutations to increase the variance, while the selective removal of these polymorphisms, via purifying selection or selective sweeps, to decrease it [@Schmutzer2020-cd; @Pettersson2012-om].
 From a quantitative trait perspective, stabilizing selection should decrease variation around an optimal value, and directional selection can lead to a transient increase in variance while selected alleles sweep to fixation, followed by a reduction in variance as these alleles become fixed.